-We will significantly increase investment in our existing funding schemes across all areas of the portfolio.
+We are significantly increasing investment in our existing funding schemes across all areas of the portfolio.

 Invest in innovation

-We will launch a new award to support innovation, investing in new ideas and approaches to tackling cancer challenges.
+Our new Pioneer Award supports innovation, investing in new ideas and approaches to tackling cancer challenges.

 “It is vital that we support every career stage and fund transformational areas of research, if we’re going to be able to tackle the major challenges in cancer research.”

 Iain Foulkes, Executive Director Cancer Research UK

-We will launch a new funding scheme, the Multidisciplinary Project Award, to stimulate collaborations between biomedical research and the engineering and physical sciences.
+Our new Multidisciplinary Project Award stimulates collaborations between biomedical research and the engineering and physical sciences.

 Address big questions

 We initiated our largest ever funding scheme, the £20 million Grand Challenge, to support research into important, challenging questions where there is potential for a transformational impact on cancer.

 Invest in people

-We will launch a new funding scheme to support mid-career researchers, the Programme Foundation Award, to ensure we are able to support scientists at all career stages.
+Our new Programme Foundation Award supports mid-career researchers, to ensure we are able to support scientists at all career stages.

 Boost immunology research

-We will launch a new funding scheme, the Cancer Immunology Project Award, to build interest in tumour immunology within the wider immunology research community.
+Our new Cancer Immunology Project Award builds interest in tumour immunology within the wider immunology research community.

-We will launch a new award for our Centres, to promote networking and provide infrastructure in strategic priority areas.
+We have launched a new award for our Centres, the Network Accelerator Award, to promote networking and provide infrastructure in strategic priority areas.